kuijjerlab/CAVACHON/README.md

 1. Use the same directory structure as in `cavachon` in the `test` directory.
 2. Create a module named `test_${module_name}.py`.
 For instance: `test_TensorUtils.py`.
 3. Create a class named `${class_name}TestCase`.
 For instance `TensorUtilsTestCase`.
-4. It's recommended to use `pytest` to implement the unit test.
+4. It's recommended to use `unittest` to implement the unit test.

 ## Todos
 * GSEA Analysis